-In deciding to approve the merger, the Unizan board of directors considered the opinion its financial advisor, Sandler O'Neill & Partners, L.P., provided to the Unizan board of directors on January 26, 2004 (and confirmed in writing as of January 27, 2004), that as of the date of the opinion, and based on and subject to the considerations in its opinion, the exchange ratio in the merger agreement was fair from a financial point of view to holders of Unizan common stock.
+In deciding to approve the merger, the Unizan board of directors considered the opinion its financial advisor, Sandler O'Neill & Partners, L.P., provided to the Unizan board of directors on January 27, 2004, that as of that date, and based on and subject to the considerations in its opinion, the exchange ratio in the merger agreement was fair from a financial point of view to holders of Unizan common stock.
+Sandler O'Neill has confirmed its opinion as of the date of this document.
 A copy of the opinion is attached to this document as Appendix B. Unizan stockholders should read the opinion completely and carefully to understand the assumptions made, matters considered and limitations of the review undertaken by Sandler O'Neill in providing its opinion.
-Unizan agreed to pay Sandler O'Neill a transaction fee of up to \$[\] million in connection with the merger.
+Unizan agreed to pay Sandler O'Neill a transaction fee in connection with the merger which, based upon the closing price of Huntington's common stock on April 6, 2004, would be approximately \$3.6 million.
 The principal portion of such fee is payable upon completion of the merger.
 The Sandler O'Neill opinion is not a recommendation as to how any stockholder of Unizan should vote with respect to the merger or any other matter.

-Huntington's Dividend Policy (page 30)
+Huntington's Dividend Policy (page 31)